 Ginger garlic paste is a very easy recipe which is basically just a paste made out of ginger and garlic.
 This is usually stored in Indian households for long periods of time.
 It is also found in most stores or the other alternative would be to finely mince the mentioned vegetables fresh.

 But, I’d recommend the pre-made paste any day.
 If I have to use a readymade brand, I use Shan Ginger Garlic Paste so that’s always the trusted one for me.

 After the paste, the curry is prepared using tomatoes.
 This is where most of its color comes from.

 After cooking the prawns separately, they need to be added to the gravy.
 I usually cook the prawns aside while the gravy is cooking to save time.
-The last step is to add spring onions which result in a beautiful green color to the dish.
+The last step is to add spring onions which result in beautiful green color to the dish.
 Read below to read the exact recipe requirements.

 Jhinga (Prawn) Masala Recipe:

 Jhinga (Prawn) Masala